-Carefully selected for their experience and contributions to the industry, the Universal Space Network (USN) team leads with confidence and skill.
+Carefully selected for their experience and contributions to the industry, the SSC Space US, Inc. leads with confidence and skill.
 We’ve created a system where individuals can excel, ideas can take flight and bureaucracy has been purposely left out.

 Anita M. Primo

-Ms. Primo joined Universal Space Network in July 2010 and serves as Vice President and Chief Financial Officer.
+Ms. Primo joined SSC Space US, Inc. (at that time named Universal Space Network)in July 2010 and serves as Vice President and Chief Financial Officer.
 In this role, she leads the company's finance and administration functions that support overall business operations.

 Ms. Primo received a B.S.
 Degree in Accounting and a B.S.
 Degree in Business Law from Temple University in Philadelphia, PA.